Dan Neuteboom pruning a mature tree

 Norfolk, Suffolk & Essex (East Anglia)

 Do you have some old fruit trees to which you would like to give a new lease of life?
-We can help!
-This is a worthwhile undertaking if the trees are basically healthy.
+We can help in restoring old fruit trees!
+If you have a problem with fruit trees, send us an e-mail with photos of the tree and we will get back to you with suggestions on feasibility and prices.

 • We rejuvenate neglected trees